President and CEO

 "I’m a social worker because that’s what my parents were innately.
 I am indebted that they chose to give me a social work heritage rather than one filled with the very atrocities it attempts to stamp out.”

 Scott and her husband, Dennis, live on a farm in Markleville, a rural community in East Central Indiana.
 There Scott enjoys tending to her gardens and numerous farm animals, including horses, donkeys, cows, chicken, dogs, and cats.
 She most recently found a passion for scuba!

 Craig Baird joined Aspire in 1981 as its accounting manager, and has been instrumental in Aspire Indiana’s growth and success, helping the organization with six moves in 29 years as it continued to expand services.

 A native of Vincennes, Baird grew up in Indianapolis and graduated from North Central High School.
 He earned a Bachelor of Science degree with a major in accounting from Indiana University in Bloomington, where he worked full-time after graduation for the school’s auditing department.
 "I’ve always considered myself as just a humble servant providing nonprofits assistance in problem solving in difficult economic environments, but found that I just enjoy helping others.”
-Craig and his wife, Memory, have three children and live in Carmel.
+Craig and his wife, Memory, have three children and three grandchildren and live in Carmel.

 Betsy Rosiek, MD

 VP, Medical Services/Medical Director

 Dr. Rosiek joined the Aspire team in 2004.
 She served as Aspire’s Associate Medical Director for ten years and then served as Medical Director prior to taking on her current position as Vice President of Medical Services/Medical Director.